Bil4Ben/alx-system_engineering-devops/README.md

 #!/bin/bash
-This is a starting point for system enginnering\n
+This is a starting point for system engineering. \n